KerviRamos/OOP/README.md

 ### Core OOP Features:

-#### Class and Objects
+#### Classes and Objects
+ In Python, classes follow a "PascalCase" naming convention.
 Classes are defined as the blueprint of an object.
 Everytime a developer defines a class, attributes and methods, the class definition creates another namespace in the local scope.
-In Python, classes follow a "PascalCase" naming convention.
+Attributes refer to the properties or data associated with a specific object of a given class.
+Methods refer to the different behavior that an object will show.
+Attributes and methods are referred to as the members of a class or object.

 ##### A. Constructor (Instances of a Class):
 The constructor is responsible for the instantiation process of an object.
 The instantiation process consist of two main steps; creation (overriding the "`__new__()`" dunder method) and initialization (overriding "`__init__()`" dunder method) steps.